Mōhaka River: Kaweka Forest Park

-Up in the Kaweka range the Mohaka is a twisting grade II river with a bit of grade III.
+Up in the Kaweka range the Mōhaka is a twisting grade II river with a bit of grade III.
 There are several Department of Conservation (DOC) campsites, hot pools and plenty of undisturbed native bush.
 After approximately 36 km, it comes out of the Kawekas and farmland becomes more common The river bends itself into an oxbow and shortly after rapids become larger as it leads into the grade III section.
 DOC campsites are still found along this 68 km stretch.

 Everett's Camp to Te Kooti Bridge

 As the more technical grade III rapids begin the river flows past native bush of the Tataraakina block on the left and Waitere Station on the right.
 This section contains Te Hoe's rapid, which is the largest and longest in this section.
 There are 3 gorges to be appreciated on this run.